-Eggs are both nutritious and safe to eat.
-Eggs are also very convenient and versatile – they can be prepared and enjoyed in many different ways.
-Here we’ll explain how you can include eggs as part of your healthy food choices.
+Eggs are nutritious and have many essential nutrients.
+Eggs are also convenient and versatile – they can be prepared and enjoyed in many different ways.
+Here we’ll explain how you can include eggs as part of your balanced food choices.

 Nutrition spotlight on eggs

 Egg yolks have protein, Vitamins A, D, E and B12, riboflavin, selenium and folate.
 Egg whites also have protein.
 One egg has about 5 grams of fat.
 Some eggs have omega-3 fatty acids, which may help protect against heart disease.